RichardDooling/Entertainment_Law/First_Amendment-Intro/First_Amendment-Intro.md

 http://www.ushistory.org/us/7c.asp

 But when courts try to decide whether speech is protected or unprotected they naturally wonder: Is this the sort of speech the Founding Fathers had in mind when they wrote the First Amendment?

+As far as we know, nobody asked the question: Yes, but what IS speech?
+When the Founding Fathers said that Congress shall make no law &hellip; abridging the freedom of speech.
+Did the Founding Fathers mean to say that public nudity, live sex acts, and bestiality are all speech, and therefore Congress had no power to pass laws against such "expressive conduct."
+Did they believe that live sex acts are like flag burning or marching in the streets?
+And did this mean that they believed Congress had no power to pass laws against obscenity, indecency, pornography, nude dancing and the like.

 What is the purpose of Was this the sort of speech the Founding Fathers would for the next case.
 A professor might Sounds like a question the professor would pose